 Music (B.A.)Music Composition & Recording Arts (B.M.)Music Education: Instrumental (B.S.)Music Education: Choral (B.S.)Vocal Performance & Pedagogy (B.M.)

 PurposeThe Music Department supports the mission of the university by providing students with access to quality music instruction, opportunities, and services.
-Students are prepared for graduate school and employment by offering curricula leading to a Bachelor of Arts in Music, Bachelor of Science in Music Education, a Bachelor of Music in Theory Composition, and a Bachelor of Music in Vocal Pedagogy and Performance.
-Students who are committed to developing their vocal talent for service to God and to humankind are encouraged to apply.
+The Department prepares students for graduate school and employment by offering curricula leading to a Bachelor of Arts in Music, Bachelor of Science in Music Education, a Bachelor of Music in Music Composition and Recording Arts, and a Bachelor of Music in Vocal Performance and Pedagogy.
+Students who are committed to developing their musical talent for service to God and to humankind are encouraged to apply.

 Application for AdmissionMusic majors must fulfill all the general admission requirements of the University.
 Acceptance to the University, however, does not guarantee admission to the Music Department as a music major.
 Students who want to major or minor in music at Oakwood University will need to audition on their instrument or voice.
-The Admission Audition for the music faculty can be either in person or by audio/ video tape.
+The Admission Audition for the music faculty can be either in person or by audio/video tape.
 This audition must be accompanied by three letters of recommendation.
-Students must take a written examination in music theory.
+Students must take placement examinations.

-How to Prepare for AuditionsNaturally, study and practice on an instrument or voice is very important.
+How to Prepare for AuditionsNaturally, study and practice on an instrument or voice are very important.
 While it is not a requirement for admission as a music major, most students auditioning for acceptance as music majors have had private lessons.
 All music majors at Oakwood, regardless of performance area, are required to reach a basic proficiency in piano, so piano study before attending the university is useful.
-If a deficiency is found in this area at the Admission Audition, the student will be required to take the Piano Proficiency course MU 161-164, which must be completed by the end of the sophomore year to be admitted into the music degree program.
-Failure to accomplish this task may prolong the time for fulfilling the degree requirements.
+If a deficiency is found in this area at the Admission Audition, the student will be required to take the Piano Proficiency course MU 161-164.
+Failure to accomplish this task by the end of the sophomore year may prolong the time for fulfilling the degree requirements.
 Foreign language study is also helpful particularly for voice majors; French, German or Italian is required.

-Recital RequirementsEvery student majoring in music is required to enroll in and successfully complete a recital class for eight (8) semesters.
+Recital RequirementsEvery student majoring in music is required to enroll in and successfully complete a recital class every semester of residence.
 Graded on a pass/fail basis, this course receives zero (0) hours credit.
-A passing grade is based on the attendance of seven approved recitals per semester.
+A passing grade is based on the attendance of seven approved recitals, forums, or master classes per semester.
 This requirement is prorated for part-time students according to hour load.
 The requirements for transfer students are determined on an individual basis by the department chairperson.